Freedom89/yxkd/_posts/gatech/ga_notes/2024-08-09-gt-ga-exam-dp-dc.md

 \end{aligned}
 $$

-Then the inverse is (Notice the anti-clockwise direction):
+Then the inverse is (Notice the opposite/clockwise direction):

 $$
 \begin{aligned}